dooooshi/AdminIdeomni/src/components/navbar/README.md

 Navigation configurations are defined in `src/configs/navigationConfig.ts`:

-- `adminNavigationConfig`: Full navigation tree for admin users
+- `superAdminNavigationConfig`: Full navigation tree for super admin users (adminType: 1)
+- `limitedAdminNavigationConfig`: Restricted navigation tree for limited admin users (adminType: 2)
+- `adminNavigationConfig`: Legacy config, defaults to super admin config for backward compatibility
 - `userNavigationConfig`: Limited navigation tree for regular users
-- `getNavigationConfig(userType)`: Function to get the appropriate config based on user type
+- `getNavigationConfig(userType, adminType?)`: Function to get the appropriate config based on user type and admin type
+- `getAdminNavigationConfig(adminType)`: Specific function to get admin navigation based on admin type

 ## Authentication Integration

 The system integrates with the authentication system through:

 - User type detection: `'admin'` | `'user'`
+- Admin type detection: `1` (Super Admin) | `2` (Limited Admin)
 - Permission checking: Each navigation item has `auth: ['admin']` or `auth: ['user']`
 - Automatic role-based filtering: Items are only shown if the user has the required permissions
+- Dynamic navigation selection: AdminNavbar automatically selects the appropriate navigation config based on the authenticated user's adminType

 ## Usage